Top 5 Places to Find Akiya Houses for Sale in Japan

 Where can I look for akiya houses for sale in Japan?

-Akiya banks are databases for vacant or abandoned homes throughout Japan.
-Their owners or local governments list these properties for sale or for free or for sale.
+Akiya banks are databases for vacant old houses throughout Japan, where owners or local governments list these properties for sale or for free.

-You can search by area by inputting “[location]空家” into your search engine.
+You can also search by area by inputting “[location]空家” into your search engine.

 There are also specialized real estate agencies that will look into akiya houses for you.